pierre-vigier/Perl6-Math-Matrix/README.md

 Type Conversion and Output
 ==========================

-  * In Bool context it's False if matrix is zero (as in is-zero): ? $matrix
+  * In Bool context it's False if matrix is zero (as in is-zero), otherwise True: say ? $matrix

-  * in Numeric context the number (count) of cells: + $matrix
+  * in Numeric context you get the number (count) of cells: say + $matrix

-  * In Str context you will see a tabular representation: ~ $matrix;
+  * In Str context you will see a full tabular representation: say ~ $matrix;

   * .gist will show only a part of (~ $matrix) that fits shell output: say $matrix

-  * use .pretty for a complete tabular representation: say $matrix.pretty

   * .perl is supported too : say Math::Matrix.new($matrix.perl)